furbrain/STIC/firmware/docs/source/index.rst

 |bt_on| if connected, |bt_off| if not.
 If you lose the bluetooth connection, the device will store up to 20 readings in
 the RAM memory.
 Readings are sent automatically when the bluetooth connection is restored.

-Readings can be saved to the flash drive to provide a backup.
-A reading taken > 8 hours since the previous reading will be stored in a separate trip file.
+Readings can be :ref:`saved <Save Readings>` to the flash drive to provide a backup.
+A reading taken more than 8 hours since the previous reading will be stored in a new trip file.

 There is a battery level indicator on the bottom right of the screen.
 If you want to save power, turn off the device between stations.